SaurabhJalendra/Literature-Exploration-and-Comparison/README.md

 - Conducting experiments to validate the findings from the literature and industry products.
 - Developing a prototype BCI system based on the insights gained from this project.
 - Exploring additional datasets and models to further enhance the understanding of EEG signal processing.

-## References
-- [List any additional references or resources used in the assignment here.]